-HURI Research Fellowships are granted to scholars in the middle of their academic career, typically around eight to ten after receiving a PhD and continuing scholarly work.
+The HURI Research Fellowships in Ukrainian studies are granted to scholars in the middle of their academic career, typically more than eight years after receiving a PhD and continuing scholarly work.

 Important: You must be eligible to receive and maintain a short-term J-1 visa to carry out research on an Institute fellowship.
 More information can be found at http://www.hio.harvard.edu/j-scholar-visa.
 Please also note the two-year national residency requirements, which may apply to you if you recently held a long-term J-1 visa.

 Applications for 2022-2023 are due on JANUARY 24, 2022.

 Fellowship applications consist of the following parts, all of which must be submitted by the deadline:

 - Cover Letter: 1 page